Alex-Kent/Geo-Index/README.md

 # Geo::Index

-Geo::Index is a Perl module that allows the creation of in-memory geographic indices of sets of points.
-Once an index has been created one can run fast searches against the index.
-The module supports search by radius, by bounding box and by proximity.
+Geo::Index is a Perl module for creating in-memory geographic points indices.
+Once indexed, fast searches can be run.
+This module supports search by radius, by bounding box and by proximity.

-While by default computations are done for the Earth, other bodies can be used by supplying appropriates radii and circumferences.
+By default indexing is done for the Earth but other bodies can be indexed by supplying appropriates radii and circumferences.

 See the [project's wiki](https://github.com/Alex-Kent/Geo-Index/wiki) for full details and documentation.